gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     xcode-select --install
     ```

-2. Make sure you have installed all the tools required to build a smart-contract in Rust.
+2. Make sure you have installed all the tools required to build a program in Rust.
 [Rustup](https://rustup.rs/) will be used to get Rust compiler ready:

     ```bash
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh